apache/kylin/website/_docs40/install/deploy_without_hadoop.md

 permalink: /docs40/install/deploy_without_hadoop.html
 ---

-Compared with kylin3, kylin4 implements a new spark build engine and parquet storage, making it possible for kylin to deploy without Hadoop environment.
-Compared with deploying kylin3 on AWS EMR, deploying kylin4 directly on AWS EC2 instances has the following advantages:
+Compared with Kylin 3.x, Kylin 4.0 implements a new Spark build engine and parquet storage, making it possible for Kylin to deploy without Hadoop environment.
+Compared with deploying Kylin 3.x on AWS EMR, deploying kylin4 directly on AWS EC2 instances has the following advantages:
 1. Cost saving.
 Compared with AWS EMR node, AWS EC2 node has lower cost.
 2. More flexible.
 On the EC2 node, users can more independently select the services and components they need for installation and deployment.
 3. Remove Hadoop dependency.
 Hadoop ecology is heavy and needs to be maintained at a certain labor cost.
 Remove hadoop can be closer to the cloud-native.

-After realizing the feature of supporting build and query in spark standalone mode, we tried to deploy kylin4.0 without Hadoop on the EC2 instance of AWS, and successfully built the cube and query.
+After realizing the feature of supporting build and query in Spark Standalone mode, we tried to deploy Kylin 4.0 without Hadoop on the EC2 instance of AWS, and successfully built the cube and query.

 ### Environment preparation
 - Apply for AWS EC2 Linux instances as required